CMU-Perceptual-Computing-Lab/openpose/README.md

 ## OpenPose Benchmark
 Initial library running time benchmark on [OpenPose Benchmark](https://docs.google.com/spreadsheets/d/1-DynFGvoScvfWDA1P4jDInCkbD4lg0IKOYbXgEq0sK0/edit#gid=0).
-You can comment in that document with your graphics card model and running time per time for that model, and we will add your results to the benchmark!
+You can comment in that document with your graphics card model and running time for that model, and we will add your results to the benchmark!

-## Send Us your Feed-Back!
+## Send Us Your Feedback!
 Our library is open source for research purposes, and we want to continuously improve it!
 So please, let us know if...

 1. ... you find any bug (in functionality or speed).

-2. ... you added some functionality to some class or some new Worker<T> subclass which we might potentially incorporate to our library.
+2. ... you added some functionality to some class or some new Worker<T> subclass which we might potentially incorporate.

-3. ... you know how to speed up or make more clear any part of the library.
+3. ... you know how to speed up or improve any part of the library.

-4. ... you have request about possible functionality.
+4. ... you have a request about possible functionality.

 5. ... etc.

-Just comment on GibHub or make a pull request!
-We will answer you back as soon as possible!
+Just comment on GibHub or make a pull request and we will answer as soon as possible!
+Send us an email if you use the library to make a cool demo or YouTube video!

 ## Citation
-Please cite the paper in your publications if it helps your research:
+Please cite the papers in your publications if it helps your research:

 ### Pose Estimation